Skip to content

 Purpose

-The SOAP Definition Editor allows you to edit SOAP web service definition files (.soap) that contain data downloaded from SOAP Web Service Definition Language (WSDL) URLs.
+The SOAP Definition Editor allows you to edit SOAP web service definition files (.soap) that contain definitions downloaded from WSDL (Web Service Definition Language) URLs.

 How to Open